Supplementary Planning Documents

 The aim of the Conservation Areas SPD is to provide policy guidance to ensure that the character and appearance of the Conservation Area will be maintained through effective management.

-Employment Sites Supplementary Planning Document
+Identified Employment Land Supplementary Planning Document (2020)

 Developer Contributions Supplementary Planning Document

-The aim of the Developer Contributions SPD is to provide guidance to applicants about the types of planning obligations that may be sought as part of a legal agreement when considering the impacts of a development upon the local areas.
+The aim of the Developer Contributions SPD is to provide guidance to applicants about the types of planning obligations that may be sought as part of a legal agreement when considering the impacts of development upon the local areas.